 Contact The State Licensing Agency

 Still don’t want to consult with an attorney but think an agent is acting unethically or illegally?
 Contact the licensing agency within the state where the agent conducts business.
-Most have a way to receive consumer complaints online or via telephone and are very responsive.
+Most have an easy way to submit consumer complaints regarding disputes with real estate agents online or via telephone and are very responsive.

 Consult With An Attorney